n-grace-henry/MS-Thesis/README.md

 data.csv -> same as the all.data.csv file except I removed the run on 2/7/24 that I think was wrong.
 This run looked pretty bad and I believe it was because the source blew and there might have also been a leak in the system.
 It gave some crazy high values and I think it is safer to remove this run entirely.

+### data folder
+Contains data folders at different levels of processing.

+cleaned -> raw data that has been cleaned in the original excel file and converted to a csv file.
+This is in the correct format for imputting into the drift correction scripts.

+raw -> straight from the GC.
+This has been formatted prior to being changed to a csv.
+Peaks have been IDed.